 The Countries page now contains links to the sets of details for each grouping, plus links to the details for each country in alphabetical order.

-Thanks again to Bram Boskamp for redoing the visualisations, which will shortly include a differentiation between low, lower middle, upper middle and high income groups (as defined by the World Bank for 2005) as well as the regional and other groupings used so far, and to Alex Cobham for solving a website problem.
+Thanks again to Bram Boskamp for redoing the visualisations, which now include a differentiation between low, lower middle, upper middle and high income groups (as defined by the World Bank for 2005) as well as the regional and other groupings used so far, and to Alex Cobham for solving a website problem.
 Responsibility rests with David Cobham, who will update the classification in due course.